cvielma/Code4Venezuela/README.md

 # License
 CoreNLP is distributed under GPL so we are obliged to do so as well.
-If you don't use any of the CoreNLP then you can consider the rest of the code MIT licensed (unless we have missed any other restrictions on the licenses of the project, keeping in mind we did it without much previous knowledge on Twitter APIs, NLP or even Flink and during a Hackathon).
+If you don't use any of the CoreNLP then you can consider the rest of the code MIT licensed (unless we have missed any other restrictions on dependant libraries).

 # The Team
 - Christian Vielma